paul-nelson-baker/ball-clock-simulator/readme.md

 - [aws-sam-cli](https://github.com/awslabs/aws-sam-cli) to be installed so we can run as an AWS Lambda
 - [jq](https://stedolan.github.io/jq/) to be installed so we can pretty-print the output to the console

-Once these requirements are met on your local machine, you can start.
-In one terminal run `run-aws-simulation.sh` in one terminal to start SAM and reserve the default port (3000).
+Once these requirements are met on your local machine:
+In one terminal run `run-aws-simulation.sh` in start SAM and reserve the default port (3000).
 You can now open a new terminal (or move this job to the background with `CTRL+Z` and `bg`) and run the curls against the endpoint with `test-aws-curls.sh`.

 If you wish to deploy this to an AWS environment, you must include a `CodeUri` as part of the cloud-formation template.
 This must point to a valid artifact in S3.